norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary>Click to expand</summary><br>

 Start the consumer service in your IDE.
 The `application.properties` has everything you need to connect to the Kafka brokers.
+There are 3 main things we need to consider in the consumer application.properties file

+- key-serializer
+- value-deserializer
+- group-id

 When you start to send message from the producer, you should be able to see the messages received in the consumer console.

 </details>